Unusual city tours in Berlin: Experience the real Berlin!

 And if you are not filled up by then, you can finish yourself off by trying the food at the different stands there.

 The airport Tempelhof has been shut down years ago.
 Yet the impressive architecture still attracts a lot of people.

-The former airfield is used as a place for recreation by the Berliners.
-On the huge green area in the middle of the city, people have barbeques, parties or they just in enjoy the sun.
-Others use the old runways for skating and biking.
-The airport building is not open for public and can only be visited on a guided tour.
+The former airfield is now a place of recreation for Berliners.
+On the enormous green area in the middle of the city people barbecue, celebrate and skate.
+However, the airport building itself is not freely accessible and can only be visited as part of a tour.

 On this tour you will visit the old terminal building and learn a lot about the hidden tunnels and bunkers on the area.
 Very exciting!

 Alternatively there is a tour, which specifically deals with the hidden places at the Tempelhof airport.
 That, too, is very exciting!